PURPOSE OF JOB CLASS (NATURE OF WORK)

 EXAMPLES OF DUTIES

-on state owned and leased properties as well as to insure security of state equipment and properties;
+• Establishes and maintains standards and procedures to ensure protection of employees, clients and the public while on state owned and leased properties as well as to ensure security of state equipment and properties;

-establishes and conducts a training program for departmental personnel and security staff; serves as
+• Establishes and conducts a training program for departmental personnel and security staff;

-oversees maintenance of records and logs of security incidents and completes required reports; may
+• Oversees maintenance of records and logs of security incidents and completes required reports;

 KNOWLEDGE, SKILL AND ABILITY